Preventive Dentistry Summerfield

 Children’s Dentistry

 Having good experiences with the dentist while your children are still young will help them grow up with healthy smiles and good oral care habits.
-Our goal will be to make your child’s visits as stress-free as possible while we ensure that their teeth and gums are developing properly.
+Our goal will be to make your child’s visits as stress-free as possible while ensuring that their teeth and gums are developing properly.
 Also, we can help teach you, the parent, strategies for dealing with prematurely lost teeth or thumb-sucking habits that could lead to orthodontic problems down the line.